-- Care Not Approved.
+◆ Care Not Approved.
 Care you got from a health care provider without the OK of your primary care doctor or a doctor specializing in OB-GYN in your medical group, except for emergency services or out-of-area urgent care.
-If, however, you receive covered non-emergency services at an Anthem Blue Cross HMO hospital or facility at which, or as a result of which, you receive services provided by a non-Anthem Blue Cross HMO provider, you will pay no more than the same cost sharing that you would pay for the same covered services received from an Anthem Blue Cross HMO provider. - Care Not Covered.
-Services you got before you were on the plan, or after your coverage ended. - Care Not Listed.
-Services not listed as being covered by this plan. - Care Not Needed.
-Any services or supplies that are not medically necessary. - Incarceration.
-For care required while incarcerated in a federal, state or local penal institution or required while in custody of federal, state or local law enforcement authorities, including work release programs, unless otherwise required by law or regulation.
+If, however, you receive covered non-emergency services at an Anthem Blue Cross HMO hospital or facility at which, or as a result of which, you receive services provided by a non-Anthem Blue Cross HMO provider, you will pay no more than the same cost sharing that you would pay for the same covered services received from an Anthem Blue Cross HMO provider.

+- ◆ Care Not Covered.
+Services you got before you were on the plan, or after your coverage ended. - ◆ Care Not Needed.
+Any services or supplies that are not medically necessary.